EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost

-With the success of recent Graph Neural Networks (GNNs) for graph-level classification tasks, augmentation methods for graph-structured data aim to improve the generalization ability of GNNs by creating diverse training samples.
-Most commonly used augmentation methods are based on random modifications on original data \cite{feng2020graph, rong2019dropedge, you2020graph}.
-For example, Dropnode \cite{feng2020graph} and DropEdge \cite{rong2019dropedge} uniformly drop nodes and edges, respectively.
-A subgraph sampling \cite{ you2020graph, wang2020graphcrop} and motif swap \cite{zhou2020data} perturb the subgraph of the original graph via subgraph matching.
+Augmentation methods for graph-structured data aim to improve the generalization ability of neural networks by creating diverse training samples.
+The most commonly used augmentation methods are based on random modifications of original data.
+For example, DropNode \cite{feng2020graph} and DropEdge \cite{rong2019dropedge} uniformly drop nodes and edges, respectively.
+A subgraph sampling \cite{you2020graph,wang2020graphcrop} and motif swap \cite{zhou2020data} perturb the subgraph of the original graph via subgraph matching.
 FLAG \cite{kong2022robust} adds adversarial perturbation to node features.
 These methods assign the same labels before and after the perturbation.

-To overcome the simplicity of basic approaches, mixup-based methods are proposed for graph augmentation~\citep{verma2019manifold,yoo2022model,guo2021ifmixup,linggraph}.
-The mixup methods are an augmentation technique that generates new training data by taking convex combinations of pairs of inputs and their corresponding labels.
-Mixup methods can be naturally used for regular data, such as images.
-However, applying mixup for graph-structure data is challenging due to the irregular structure.
-Manifold mixup~\cite{verma2019manifold} interpolates embeddings from the last layer for two graphs and uses it as a graph representation of the augmented graph.
-Submix~\citep{yoo2022model} proposes a node split and merge algorithm to perturb original graphs and then mix random subgraphs of multiple graphs. ifMixup~\cite{guo2021ifmixup} adds dummy nodes to match the size of two graphs.
-Then it interpolates between node feature matrices and adjacency matrices to generate mixed graphs.
-S-mixup~\cite{linggraph} computes an alignment matrix between two graphs with graph matching network~\cite{li2019graph} first and then mixes up node features.
-G-mixup~\citep{han2022g} mixes graphons \cite{airoldi2013stochastic} extracted from different classes of graphs.
+To overcome the simplicity of basic approaches, mixup-based augmentation has been proposed.
+Manifold Mixup \cite{wang2021mixup} interpolates embeddings from the last layer for two graphs and uses it as a graph representation of the augmented graph.
+SubMix~\cite{yoo2022model} proposes a node split and merge algorithm to perturb original graphs and then mix random subgraphs of multiple graphs.
+S-Mixup~\cite{ling2023graph} uses an alignment matrix from the graph matching network~\cite{li2019graph} to mix node features.
+G-Mixup~\cite{han2022g} mixes graphons~\cite{airoldi2013stochastic} extracted from different classes of graphs.
 GREA~\cite{liu2022graph} proposes a rationalization identification algorithm that extracts a subgraph explaining a property of the graph best and uses the subgraph to curate augmented graphs.

-\section{EPIC: Edit Path Interpolation via learnable Cost}
+\section{EPIC: Edit Path Interpolation via Learnable Cost}

 In this section, we first describe a graph data augmentation method with a graph edit path.
 We then propose a method to learn a graph edit distance by learning the cost of individual edit operations.